seven1m/jqtal/README.md

 ## Goals

-* jqTAL uses HTML5 `data-` prefixed custom attributes instead of custom syntax.
+* jqtal uses HTML5 `data-` prefixed custom attributes instead of custom syntax.
 * Template `data-` attributes are *not* removed from the rendered HTML.
 * The same DOM elements and template language can be reused over and over again without re-rendering the HTML.
 * *No* JavaScript eval within the template itself.